70 Easy Thai Recipes for Beginners

 Easy Thai recipes for dinner

-These easy dishes are perfect for a quick weeknight meal.
+These are the best Thai dishes for beginners, perfect for a quick weeknight meal.
 Think savory stir-fries, comforting curries, and effortless dishes with just the right kick.

 1. Nam tok moo recipe